Promote a story or collection

 Stories and collections shared with Everyone can be promoted and socialized through social sharing, embedding, and search engines.

-• Social sharing—Stories and collections shared with Everyone have a social sharing menu in the header that you and others can use to share them on social networks and other places online.
-There are options for sharing directly to several popular social media sites and for copying a short link that can be shared anywhere.
-When you or others share the full or short link of a story or collection on social media, a summary card is shown with an image and information about the item.
+• Social sharing—Published content shared with Everyone has a social sharing menu in the header that you and others can use to share the content on social networks and other places online.
+You can share directly to several popular social media sites and copy a short link that can be shared anywhere.
+When you or others share the full or short link of a story or collection on social media, a summary card is shown.
 The image and information in this card can be customized in the settings.
 For more information, see Configure story settings and Configure collection settings.

 Note: